-The program for accreditation of postgraduate residency programs is established by authority of the Board of Directors of ASHP and is implemented by the ASHP International Accreditation Commission (IAC).
-At its meetings the IAC shall review and evaluate applications and site survey reports submitted and shall be authorized to take action on all applications for accreditation in accordance with the policies and procedures set forth herein.
+The program for accreditation of postgraduate residency programs is established by authority of the Board of Directors of ASHP and is implemented by the ASHP Commission on Credentialing (COC).
+The COC meets biannually in March and August.
+The COC shall review and evaluate applications and site survey reports submitted and shall be authorized to take action on all applications for accreditation in accordance with the policies and procedures set forth herein.
 All matters of policy relating to the accreditation of programs will be submitted for approval to the ASHP Board of Directors.
-The minutes of the IAC shall be submitted to the Board of Directors for review and action as appropriate.
+The minutes of the COC shall be submitted to the Board of Directors for review and action as appropriate.